summer-of-maps/2016-TransAlt-TrafficCrashVisualization/README.md

 The code for this application is open and free to be forked, modified, or repurposed.

 ### Acknowledgements
 [Parker Ziegler](http://parkerziegler.com/) was the lead developer and designer for this project.
-Special to Daniel McGlone, Senior GIS Analyst at Azavea, for his mentorship on this project.
+Special thanks to Daniel McGlone, Senior GIS Analyst at Azavea, for his mentorship on this project.

 Thanks are also due to [Mike Bostock](https://bost.ocks.org/mike/), the creator of D3, and [Scott Murray](http://alignedleft.com/tutorials) for his extremely helpful D3 tutorials.